pachyderm/docs/content/latest/reference/pipeline-spec/description.md

 ## Behavior

-`description` is displayed in your pipeline details when viewed from pachctl or console.
+`description` is displayed in your pipeline details when viewed from pachCTL or console.

 ## When to Use